When

 Another peculiar Christmas character in Catalonia is the Caganer, a figure that appears in the nativity scene next to the Nativity of Jesus.
 The Caganer is traditionally a peasant with the traditional Catalan cap (barretina) who is bent over doing his business.
 However, nowadays Caganers of all kinds of famous people such as politicians, singers, footballers, fictional characters... are created as a reflection of current world events.

-What do you eat at Christmas in Catalonia?
+What is the traditional Christmas cuisine in Catalonia?
 These are the most typical dishes, which are accompanied by the traditional turrones, polvorones and Christmas sweets, as well as wine and cava.

 The soup of galets or Christmas escudella is the most typical Catalan Christmas dish.
 It is a delicious broth made with vegetables, poultry and high-quality meat, accompanied by a thick shell-shaped pastry.
 Catalan Christmas soup usually includes a ball of minced meat and garlic, and is enriched with sausage, ham and pork parts.
 It is a very comforting winter dish that takes many hours of work.